 The first thing to do if you are a beginner to this is to right click on your desktop screen and create a new folder, give it a name, whatever suits.

-Now, what ever type of Image you’re going to use for it click, drag and drop it into the new folder, like so.
+Now, what ever type of Image you’re going to use, just click, drag and drop it into the new folder, like this.